Melody-Ruth/French-Practice/README.md

 # French-Practice

-This project is an android app I am making to use for studying french verbs.
+This project is an app I created to help myself practice conjugating french verbs.
+The user can select which tenses they want to practice, and the app will generate a simple sentence combining a random pronoun, random verb, random language (french or english), and a random tense.
+The user will then enter the translation of the sentence.
+The app keeps track of the number of correct and incorrect answers, as well as the number of skipped questions.
+In addition, the user has the option to view a summary of the current verb, its translation, and its conjugation in case they get stuck.